gaia-pipeline/gaia/README.rst

 .. begin-architecture

 Gaia is based on `HashiCorp's go-plugin`_.
-It's a plugin system that uses `gRPC`_ to communicate over `HTTP/2`_.
+It's a `plugin system`_ that uses `gRPC`_ to communicate over `HTTP/2`_.
 HashiCorp developed this tool initially for `Packer`_ but it's now heavily used by `Terraform`_, `Nomad`_, and `Vault`_ too.

-Plugins, which we named pipelines, are applications which can be written in any programming language as long as `gRPC`_ is supported.
-All functions, which we call Jobs, are exposed to Gaia and can form up a dependency graph which describes the order of execution.
+Plugins, which we named `pipelines <What is a pipeline?_>`_, are applications which can be written in any programming language as long as `gRPC`_ is supported.
+All functions, which we call `jobs <What is a job?>`_, are exposed to Gaia and can form up a dependency graph which describes the order of execution.

 Pipelines can be compiled locally or simply over the build system.
 Gaia clones the git repository and automatically builds the included pipeline.
-If a change (`git push`_) happened, Gaia will automatically rebuild the pipeline for you.
+If a change (`git push`_) happened, Gaia will automatically rebuild the pipeline for you*.

 After a pipeline has been started, all log output are returned back to Gaia and displayed in a detailed overview with their final result status.

 Gaia uses `boltDB` for storage.
 This makes the installation step super easy.
 No external database is currently required.

+\* *This requires polling or webhook to be activated.*

 Screenshots
 ===========